bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

 #.
 Search the Pool for a Volume with VolStatus=Purged

 #.
-If a Pool named **Scratch**:sup:`Dir`:sub:`pool`\  exists, search for a Volume and if found move it to the current Pool for the Job and use it.
-Note, when the Scratch Volume is moved into the current Pool, the basic Pool defaults are applied as if it is a newly labeled Volume (equivalent to an :strong:`update volume from pool` command).
+If a Pool named :config:option:`dir/pool = Scratch`\  exists, search for a Volume and if found move it to the current Pool for the Job and use it.
+Note, when the Scratch Volume is moved into the current Pool, the basic Pool defaults are applied as if it is a newly labeled Volume (equivalent to an :bcommand:`update volume from pool` command).

 #.
 If we were looking for Volumes in the Autochanger, go back to step 2 above, but this time, look for any Volume whether or not it is in the Autochanger.